LucasGola/LucasGola/README.md

 <br>

 > # Technical Informations:
-  > As a developer at Go Ahead, with the main languages and frameworks used by the company, I developed skills mainly in:
+  > As a developer at Go Ahead and intern at VIVO, with the main languages and frameworks used by the company, I developed skills mainly in:
   > <dd>JavaScript;
   > <dd>Node;
   > <dd>React;
   > <dd>TypeScript;
-  > <dd>React Native.
+  > <dd>React Native;
+  > <dd>Python.
 ---
 ## **My Goals**
 ### **Career Goals**